shaffeeullah/NEISA-rankings/README.md

 Type `exit()` to get back to the main terminal.

 ## For Mike to Run the Python File:
 NOTE: Capitals matter in the following commands.
-Also, the `neisa` command will only work on your personal laptop.
-If you are not on your laptop or anyone follows the below instructions on a different machine, run `cd ~/Desktop/NEISA-rankings-master` *instead* of `neisa`.

 0. Open Terminal
-1. Type `neisa`
+1. Type `cd ~/Desktop/NEISA-rankings-master`
 2. Type `python3 Runner.py`
 3. Files will appear in Finder under Desktop/NEISA-rankings-master